The theory about the origin of flight

 The same overall configuration is found in the pterosaur group of Rhamphorhynchus.
 Indeed, the pterosaurs are even better suitable to explain the evolution of flight ability in vertebrates, since two different groups existed at the same time during the Upper Jurassic.
 The long-tailed rhamphorhynchoids appeared in the Late Triassic, and the derived pterodactyloids were present in the Upper Jurassic.
 The tail of Rhamphorhynchus is equipped with a small velum, which hardly would have been capable of practising an effect on the flow in the air, but certainly in the water with its high density.

 Actually, the relatives of Rhamphorhynchus were water-dwellers.
 As turtles or crocodiles they had to bury their soft-shelled eggs in the ground and had them incubate by the warmth.
 Recently found well preserved eggs validate this context.
-The later following derived short-tailed pterosaurs such as Pterodactylus had to live with this heritage.
+The later following derived short-tailed pterosaurs such as Pterodactylus had to live with this heritage, too.

 It is not a matter of chance that the most important witnesses of the flight evolution have together been found in the same environment at the northern border of the Thetis sea near Solnhofen, Bavaria.
 This region with lagoons and islands contained many fish species.
 Most abundant is the small Leptolepides sprattiformis which presumably was a suitable prey for Archaeopteryx and Rhamphorhynchus.
 Hunters and prey were frequently quickly covered by sediment and perfectly preserved in the lithographic limestones.
 From where the ancestors of Archaeopteryx came cannot be cleared at present, since the limestones of the region in the north of Solnhofen have been eroded.
 Whether the ancestor was a land-dweller or a water-dweller can also not be stated with certainty.